Mirage 32

-The Mirage 32 is a Canadian sailboat, that was designed by American Robert Perry and first built in 1987.
+The Mirage 32 is a Canadian sailboat, that was designed by American naval architect Robert Perry and first built in 1987.

 The Mirage 32 is a development of the Mirage 30, with a reverse transom added.

 Production

 The boat was built by Mirage Yachts in Canada, starting in 1987, but is now out of production.

 Design

-The Mirage 32 is a small recreational keelboat, built predominantly of fiberglass.
+The Mirage 32 is a recreational keelboat, built predominantly of fiberglass.
 It has a masthead sloop rig, an internally-mounted spade-type rudder and a fixed fin keel.
 It displaces 8000 lb and carries 2800 lb of ballast.

 The boat has a draft of 4.83 ft with the standard keel.

 The boat has a PHRF racing average handicap of 162 with a high of 156 and low of 169.
 It has a hull speed of 6.83 kn.